 - Pentest APIs periodically or as mandated by regulation.
 Penetration testing involves a mixture of automated and manual testing techniques.
 Absent compliance or regulatory requirement, it is advisable to coordinate pentest engagements quarterly, semi-annually, or annually for your most critical or exposed APIs.

 - Provide security requirements for front ends.
 Provide internal guidance on how to exchange data securely with back-end APIs, how to authenticate users on-device, and how to persist data on-device.
 The OWASP Mobile ASVS (MASVS) is a good starting point for defining security requirements for mobile device platforms.
-Operating system vendors like Apple and Google also maintain secure coding guidance that can be useful when drafting secure coding practices.
+Operating system vendors like Apple and Google also maintain secure coding guidance that can be useful when drafting coding practices for modern applications.